 Since I turned fourty years old I've always made it a point to mark each decade milestone with some kind of memorable learning experience.
 At fourty I went riding horses for two years, when I turned fifty, I learned to belly dance and now I'm sixty, I can say it's been a year since I graduated from Mount Allison University with my Bachelor of Fine Art, and the old CPP it gonna be rollin' in next month!
 Life is very sweet and good at sixty!

-And so today is my birthday and like Sally O'Malley, I'm hear to say, I'M SIXTY!
-SIXTY YEARS OLD.
-THE BIG SIX 0!
+And so Monday June 4th 2018 is my birthday and like Sally O'Malley, I'm hear to say, I was SIXTY!
+And now I'll be SIXTY FIVE YEARS OLD.
+THE BIG SIX 5!
 I like to KICK, Stretch AND KICK!